QUESTAS GROUP

 OTHER RELEVANT INFORMATION

-Questas strongly supports fundamental human rights so the prevention of modern slavery and human trafficking and compliance with the spirit and intent – as well as the letter – of the Modern Slavery Act fully aligns with our standards and values as noted above.
+Questas strongly supports fundamental human rights.
+Accordingly, the prevention of modern slavery and human trafficking and compliance with the spirit and intent – as well as the letter – of the Act fully aligns with our standards and values as noted above.
 Our culture is underpinned by our commitment to meeting our clients’ needs without compromising human or natural resources.
 We are committed to providing and maintaining a safe work site for employees, subcontractors and others affected by our work.

-In addition to continuing to take the actions indicated by our Modern Slavery Risk Mitigation Program and further embedding it into our company processes and culture, we will be considering ways we may enhance the program such as, for example, how we can efficiently audit compliance with the Modern Slavery Risk Mitigation Program by ourselves and our suppliers and how we can effectively and feasibly expand the program to reach deeper into our supply chain beyond our first-tier suppliers.
+In addition to continuing to take the actions indicated by our Modern Slavery Risk Mitigation Program and further embedding it into our company processes and culture, we will be considering ways we could enhance the program such as, for example, how we can efficiently audit compliance with the Modern Slavery Risk Mitigation Program and how we can effectively and feasibly expand the program to reach deeper into our supply chain beyond our first-tier suppliers.

-Having said that, the reality is that ensuring that slavery and human trafficking is not taking place anywhere in our supply chain, and especially at tiers beyond our direct (first-tier) suppliers, will likely remain a significant ongoing challenge for the foreseeable future.
+Based on our initiatives taken so far, we have concluded that the objective of ensuring that slavery and human trafficking is not taking place anywhere in our supply chain, and especially at tiers beyond our direct (first-tier) suppliers, will likely require significant attention for the foreseeable future.
 However, we have implemented a risk-based approach and are committed to achieving continuous improvement through the actions described in this Statement.

 APPROVAL OF STATEMENT